 This has been an unusual and a bit extra stressful few months: moving at home, moving at work.
-And through all this, I have not been eating as well as I should, as I was.
+Through all this, I have not been eating as well as I should, as I was.
 And I haven’t been taking my supplements as I was.
 On top of that, my home, which has to be my safe zone (my fragrance free de-tox zone) is not always so safe anymore.
 We are temporarily living in an apartment, after selling our house, and while looking for another.
-And being in an apartment----dang, still not sure what it is completely, but dang!---I can’t seem to be completely free of chemical fragrance in my own space.
+And being in an apartment----dang, still not sure what it is completely, but dang!---I cannot seem to be completely free of chemical fragrance in my own space.
 Some days are fine, others, not so fine.
-I purchased a very expensive air purifier, but still….
+I purchased a very expensive air purifier, and it helped a lot, but still….
 Ugh!
 The veryclose dryer vents is probably what’s going on.
 I’m sure that’s a big part of it, anyway.

 So, this past week has been hell!
 Stress is one thing---I can handle a lot----but when other issues are piled on, it put me over the top.
 I've been experiencing an extra hyper-sensitivity to fragrances, and a horrible nervy-pinchy-spasmy type pain in my mid back.
 I’ve had this before, this nervy-pinchy-spasmy thing in my back; it happens once, maybe twice a year---or maybe once every other year.
 And it always seems to take several days to leave.
 But it leaves.
 So far I’m on day four.
 I’m looking forward to saying good-bye.
 This is probably the worst I’ve experienced.